SUSTechBruce/Pintos-project/project1_review_design.md

 - **step 5** : Although it is said that 64 priority queue scheduling is maintained, the essence is priority scheduling.
 We reserve the priority scheduling code written before, and remove the priority donation.

+# Synchronization

+- In order to ensure the synchronization of the algorithm, one is turn off `interrupts`, the other is to store `int nice` and `fixed_t recent_cpu` as variables in the `struct thread`, to ensure that all threads share these two properties to ensure thread synchronization.

+# Rationale

+- Achieve multi-level feedback scheduling, its role is to reduce the average response time of the system, therefore, it is more reasonable to first solve the operating system floating-point arithmetic problem, and then, according to the above mentioned algorithm, update in a fixed period of time The priority of the thread completes the multi-level feedback scheduling.